sureshrasa/cleandatacw/CodeBook.md

 - An identifier of the subject who carried out the experiment.

 ### Data files
-- "data.csv" contains the entire data set
+- "data.txt" contains the entire data set
-- "averages.csv" contains the mean of the columns of the above data set
+- "averages.txt" contains the mean of the columns of the above data set